parichakra/Tcp_chat_server/README.md

 Message from other client: Hello from Client 1!
 ```

-## Known Issues
-- The server currently supports only two clients at a time.
-Future enhancements can include scaling to support multiple clients.

-## License
-This project is open-source and available under the [MIT License](LICENSE).

 ## Contributing
 Contributions are welcome!
 Feel free to submit issues or pull requests to improve the project.

-## Authors
-- **Your Name** (Add your name and contact information here)

 ## Acknowledgments
 - Inspired by basic TCP socket programming examples.